JohnScience/latex_parser/README.md

 # LaTeX parser

+Aborted in favor of [`pest`](https://crates.io/crates/pest) parser.
+Since TeX changes its grammar dynamically, implementation of TeX parser is unreasonably difficult.

 ## What is LaTeX?

 LaTeX is a language for typesetting documents, especially scientific papers, and a document preparation system.